SkYNOcean/simple-openvpn-server/readme.md

 * **iOS**: use [OpenVPN Connect for iOS](https://itunes.apple.com/us/app/openvpn-connect/id590379981?mt=8).
 Install the app, then browse to the admin site in Safari.
 Create and/or download a profile.
 After the profile is downloaded, select **Open in Open VPN**.
 Install the profile, then select **Connect** to connect to the VPN.
 To disconnect, open the app again and select **Disconnect**.

 That's it!
 Your VPN is up and running.

+* How to start the OpenVPN client on linux at boot:

+First: import the vpn config file, rename it to nodo-replacethis.conf
+***mv nodo-replacethis.conf /etc/openvpn/client/nodo-replacethis.conf***

+Second: add the log path line and compress line to the vpn config **nano /etc/openvpn/client/nodo-replacethis.conf*** insert this on a new line:
+***compress
+log-append /var/log/openvpn.nodo-replacethis.conf.log***

+Third: enable the service
+***sudo systemctl enable openvpn-client@nodo-replacethis.service***

+Fourth: reloading the services and reboot server
+***sudo systemctl daemon-reload
+sudo reboot***

+Fifth: check the ip route to see the routing table
+***ip route***

+If route is not connected, check the log file
+***tail -f /var/log/openvpn.nodo-replacethis.conf.log***

+Also can check the service status
+***sudo systemctl status openvpn-client@nodo-replacethis.service***